richwaters/StoryAlign/README.md

 ## Models & Transcriptions
 storyalign uses the 'whisper.cpp' for transcription of the audio book.
 That project can be found at: https://github.com/ggml-org/whisper.cpp.
 By default, storyalign uses the tiny.en model which it downloads installs under a .storyalign directory in the user's home folder.
 Other models can be downloaded from https://huggingface.co/ggerganov/whisper.cpp/tree/main.
-For best results, and to avoid a bunch of warnings, the companion .mlmodelc.zip file should be downloaded and installed in the same directory as the model.
+For best results, and to avoid a bunch of warnings, **the companion .mlmodelc.zip file should be downloaded and installed in the same directory as the .bin model**.

 The large-v3-turbo seems to work the best in most cases, but in some cases the larger models can actually work worse.
 They can get stuck in a punctuation-less mode, and they can also suffer from the 'beam-search-curse'.
 To be honest, the whole thing seems a bit of a crap-shoot.
 In the case of storyalign, you can spend a lot of time trying to get things perfect, but ultimately it's only the difference of a fraction of a percent of sentences being misaligned, and that doesn't have much of an affect on the reading/listening experience.